julawson/conservation_farming_totoaba/README.md

 Scripts and other files relevant to *Substantial gains and little downside from farming of Totoaba macdonaldi* (Lawson et al, 2023) are detailed here.

+You can run all the following steps by running the script `0_Full.Rmd`, or proceed step by step as follows.

 ## Data prep and initial conditions (script: `1_Parameters.Rmd`)
 This script runs the various analysis needed to find the parameters to calibrate our model (biological parameters, cost estimates for poaching and aquaculture, demand structure.)